Frequently Asked Questions

 I want a big colouring poster for my event.
 Do you have them?

-should I use pens or pencils?
+Should I use pens or pencils?

 It's really up to you.
 Felt tip pens can be quicker, but you don't get the beautiful gradations of shading that are possible with pencils (unless you go for the very expensive, wonderful felt tip pens that are available.)
 Then there are water colour pencils, gel pens, even paints, available.
 Our advice is: try everything.
 See what you like.
 See what feels nice and looks great.
 You'll find your preferred medium as you experiment.

-what are the best colouring pencils?
+What are the best colouring pencils?

 We don't like to recommend one brand of pencils over another.
 Most of them are great, but as a general rule, you do get what you pay for.
 You'll soon find out what brands you don't like.
 If you're starting out with not a lot of money, it's worth collecting what you can find around the place.
 Most families have a lot of coloured pencils sitting unused in a cupboard.
 If you're investing in expensive pencils, take the time to go into an Art Supplies shop and actually try out some different brands, if the shop owners will let you.
 (They're often very understanding about this.)

-can i use paint?
+Can I use paint?

 The paper in our books is heavier than most, at 190gsm, but it is not quite watercolour paper.
 If you're keen, try it, and see how it goes.
 Otherwise, if you have watercolour paper that will go through a printer, use your free download that comes with your book and print a design on the paper of your choice.

-how do I pick the colours?
+How do I pick the colours?

 There are many ways to choose a colour palette for a design.
 One way is to see what the design itself lends itself to.
 (A sunrise design may use yellows, golds, pinks and reds, for example.)
 Another way is to look at a favourite photograph, painting or fabric, and use the colours that appear there.
 Or, do as one of our colourers did - choose pencils at random, and see what happens!
+(By the way, what's important is not the colours you choose, but the way you think on the words as you colour.
+If the colours are becoming all-consuming, take a step back and just enjoy the process of spending time with God's Word, without worrying about the end result.)

 Are there other people who like colouring too?